slopezpereyra/slopezpereyra.github.io/_posts/2023-04-04-OnTheDiscretenessOfOurIdeas.md

 Assume, for the moment, that every idea is a distinct object, defined by its content and its particular relation to other ideas.
-Any set of ideas, under this perspective, conforms a discrete an ordered set, the complexity of which a is a reflection of the richness in their connections.
+Any set of ideas, under this perspective, conforms a discrete an ordered set, the complexity of which is a reflection of the richness in their connections.
 (It makes no difference to discuss whether the relation between ideas is inherent to their content, and thus independent of our perception of them, or rather determined by our